-Our professional and dedicated veterinary services team continue to be a pivotal part of the RSPCA Qld family, having assessed 44,486 incoming animals last financial year.
+Our professional and dedicated veterinary services team continue to be a pivotal part of the RSPCA Qld family, having assessed 50,342 incoming animals last financial year.
 They performed desex procedures, not to mention the more challenging medical and surgical cases presented to them from Brisbane and regional locations.
 Last financial year, 20,000 desexing procedures were performed by 174 participating vets across 24 Council regions.

 Tyson is a great example of the endless commitment of the Veterinary Services Team and the organisation as a whole.
 Without the ambulances, nurses, vets, volunteers, and foster parents Tyson’s story may have had a very different ending.

 Tyson the adorable six week old Staffordshire puppy was surrendered into the Animal Emergency Clinic, as his owners were unable to afford his vet fees.
 He arrived by animal ambulance late at night feeling and looking flat, depressed, and lethargic.

 Poor little Tyson had been chronically vomiting over two weeks, which severely worsened in the last two days.
 Evidently, he was unable to keep food and water down.
 Upon first examination his lungs sounded crackly as if pneumonia was developing, possibly due to all the vomit being regurgitated.
 Tyson immediately began treatment on antibiotics and IV fluids to support and stabilise his condition before further investigations into his unfortunate illness began.